 The Application process:

-2: If the Outline Application is eligible and complete, the Full Application form is issued by the Programme Co-ordinator.
+2: The Full Grant Application form is issued by the Programme Co-ordinator should the Outline Application be successful.
 A sample Full Application can be found here.

 LEADER is a very competitive grants process.
-The Full Application will be scored during the Appraisal process, we recommend you read this as you complete the Full Application.
-The form that is used by the Appraisor to score the project can be found here.
-The Guidance note the Appraisor follows to appraise the application is found here.
+The Full Application is scored during the Appraisal process, and we recommend you read about this as you complete the Full Application.
+We hold workshops to help you complete this form also and strongly recommend that you attend.

 Priority is given to projects that are distinctive, innovative, involve wide partnership working, represent good value for money and have the potential to leave a lasting legacy to the Yorkshire Dales LEADER area.

 Projects must be of benefit to the economy in our area.
-70% of the projects that we will fund must involve direct economic benefit; job creation.
+70% of the projects that we will fund must involve direct economic benefit and job creation.